umputun/remark42/README.md

 	selector: "#remark42" // optional param; string|HTMLElement; Selector by which remark should mount comments iframe
     url: 'PAGE_URL', // optional param; if it isn't defined window.location.href will be used
-    max_shown_comments: 10, // optional param; if it isn't defined default value (15) will be used };
+    max_shown_comments: 10, // optional param; if it isn't defined default value (15) will be used
+	dynamic: false // optional; boolean; if enabled, then remark would watch for dynamic node removing/adding.
+Useful for SPA };

   (function() {